elucian/bee/syntax/structure.md

 * Usually aspect members are private;
 * To execute one aspect you use keyword: _play_.

-### Library
+### Components
-Libraries are folders containing reusable component files.
-A library in usually a sub-folder stored in _"lib"_ root folder.
-A reusable component is a module that contains public members.
-From a library you can load all components or specified components.
+Components are reusable modules organized in libraries.
+A library in a sub-folder stored in _"lib"_ folder.
+A component contains public members but does not have rogue statements.
+One module can _load_ from a library one or more components.
+A component usually do not have rogue statements and is not executable using _play_ statement;

 **notes:**
 * A component must have public members;